jenkinsci/helm-charts/charts/jenkins/README.md

 ### External URL Configuration

-If you are using the ingress definitions provided by this chart via the `master.ingress` block the configured hostname will be the ingress hostname starting with `https://` or `http://` depending on the `tls` configuration.
+If you are using the ingress definitions provided by this chart via the `controller.ingress` block the configured hostname will be the ingress hostname starting with `https://` or `http://` depending on the `tls` configuration.
-The Protocol can be overwritten by specifying `master.jenkinsUrlProtocol`.
+The Protocol can be overwritten by specifying `controller.jenkinsUrlProtocol`.

-If you are not using the provided ingress you can specify `master.jenkinsUrl` to change the url definition.
+If you are not using the provided ingress you can specify `controller.jenkinsUrl` to change the url definition.

 ### Configuration as Code